FerhatYilmaz1986/Natural-Language-Processing/README.md

   Using the Embedding layer creates a dense representation of the vectors.
   Word embeddings provides an efficient way by representing similar words with similar numbers/vectors.
 Idea is clustering
   words having similar sentiment together in a multi-dimensional space.
 It prevents having sparse matrix with huge number
   of features to represent text data.
+For example, with word embedding, word 'dog' has a specific n dimensional vector
+  representing it.
+The word 'husky' is going to have a very similar vector to the ve3ctor of 'dog'.

   ![Word Embeddings](/images/word2vec.png)
   #### Definition of embedding in google glossary :